akenz1901/akenz1901/README.md

 ## Hi Friend 👋🏻

 I'm Akenz, I'm a Software Engineer from Lagos, Nigeria.
-I am interested in, write about, and develop (open source) software solutions using Python, Java, Django, Flask and Spring Framework.
+I am interested in, Article write-up , and develop (open source) software solutions using Python, Java, Django, Flask and Spring Framework.

 - 🔭 I’m currently working on myself and Nigeria